 This is unlike any museum you have ever seen.
 Referred to by the staff as a hands-on learning laboratory, children and adults alike will learn something at the Exploratorium.
 The museum has over 600 interactive exhibits across a wide range of subjects, from ancient history to science and the universe.
 Plan to spend at least a full day here to get the most out of the exhibits.

 San Francisco is famous for their cable cars, and they are a feature of the city as they go up and down the steep hills.
-The majority of people will have seen them in movies, series or even postcards.
+The majority of people will have seen them in movies or postcards.
 Visitors love using this mode of transport, but you will see plenty of locals on cable cars on their way to work or school.

 This was originally a Mexican district of San Francisco, but in recent years it has attracted a Bohemian crowd.
-Try any of the local restaurants for an authentic burrito or other Mexican dishes.
+Try any of the local restaurants for a taste of something authentic.
 There are plenty of interesting coffee shops in the area, and it is known for its liberal vibe.
 Head to one of the parks for the gorgeous views of the city.

 This infamous prison has been featured in movies and legends since it was opened.
 In 1972 it was taken over by the National Park Service, and it is now a popular tourist attraction.
 The prison housed some of society's worst offenders, including the mob boss, Al Capone.
 Set in the middle of San Francisco Bay, it was almost impossible to escape from and was considered the highest security prison in the USA.